Master Your Marathon: Proven Pacing & Training Strategies to Run Faster and Smarter

 Step 4: Build a collection of purposeful workouts

-• “Easy Explorer” – 12 km at Easy Zone, focusing on relaxed breathing.
+• “Easy Explorer”: 12 km in Easy Zone, emphasizing relaxed breathing.

-• “Threshold Tune‑Up” – 8 km with 3 km at Steady Zone, 2 km at Marathon‑Target, 3 km cool‑down.
+• “Threshold Tune-Up”: 8 km with 3 km at Steady Zone, 2 km at Marathon-Target, 3 km easy finish.

-• “Speed Spark” – 6 × 800 m intervals at Speed Zone with equal jog recovery.
+• “Speed Spark”: 6 × 800 m intervals at Speed Zone with matching recovery jogs.

-Warm‑up – 1 km easy (6 min km) + 4 × 100 m strides, focusing on relaxed arm swing.
+Warm-up: 1 km easy (6 min km) + 4 × 100 m strides, focusing on relaxed arm swing.

-Main set – 5 km at your Marathon‑Target Zone (the pace you aim to hold on race day).
-Keep a light hand on the wrist‑display; if you drift 10 s faster, gently pull back.
+Main set: 5 km at your Marathon-Target Zone (the pace you aim to hold on race day).
+Keep a light hand on the wrist-display; if you drift 10 s faster, gently pull back.

-Cool‑down – 2 km very easy, allowing heart rate to fall below the Aerobic Threshold.
+Cool-down: 2 km very easy, allowing heart rate to fall below the Aerobic Threshold.

-Reflection – After the run, note how often you needed the real‑time cue, how the effort felt compared with a typical “hard‑effort” day, and whether the Easy Zone felt truly easy.
+Reflection: After the run, note how often you needed the real-time cue, how the effort felt compared with a typical “hard-effort” day, and whether the Easy Zone felt truly easy.

 5. The road ahead